Fruit whip

 Fruit whips are desserts made from puréed fruit and whipped egg whites.
+Almost any raw, dried, or cooked fruit may be used, such as apple, strawberry, raspberry, apricot, cherry, fig, pineapple, or rhubarb.

-They are usually uncooked, but some variants are cooked; they may be served plain, or with a sauce of fruit juice, custard, or cream, and possibly over a sponge cake or ladyfingers.
+Fruit whips are usually uncooked, but some variants are cooked; they may be served plain, with a sauce of fruit juice, custard, or cream, or over a sponge cake or ladyfingers.
 The uncooked variants are similar to mousse, while the cooked variants are similar to soufflé.
-There are also variants using whole eggs, gelatin, or farina.
+There are also variants that use whole eggs, gelatin, or farina.

+Fruit whips are normally made by whipping the egg white then mixing in the puréed and sweetened fruit pulp.
+Some recipes call for using a blender, while others require the fruit to be mashed or sieved.

 Prune whip

-A common kind of fruit whip is prune whip, but almost any raw, dried, or cooked fruit may be used, mashed or sieved, for example apple, strawberry, raspberry, apricot, cherry, fig, pineapple, or rhubarb.

-Fruit whips are normally made by whipping the egg white then mixing in the puréed and sweetened fruit pulp.
-Some modern recipes call for using a blender.
+A classic type of fruit whip is the prune whip, which was a popular dessert during the 1950s.
+President Dwight Eisenhower enjoyed prune whips.
+While today they are considered a "vintage" dessert, a contemporary version featuring Armagnac and mascarpone was created by the New Orleans-based dessert chef Bronwen Wyatt.